Vape Cartridges: Everything Dispensary Buyers and Cannabis Brands Need to Know

 - Ask about minimum order quantities.
 Some manufacturers offer lower MOQs to support new dispensaries or smaller retailers.

-Vape Carts vs Disposable Vapes
+Differences Between Vape Carts and Disposable Vapes

 If you’re new to vaping, you’ll quickly notice two main options in dispensaries: vape cartridges (carts) and disposable vapes.
 Both deliver cannabis oil through vapor, but they differ in design, convenience, and cost.